 When you are interested in technical insights about the products mentioned in this article – see here a list of all the workspace related walkthrough articles I wrote in the past.

 Obviously, Citrix is the current (on-premises) market leader right now, with on the second place VMware.
 Followed by others, such as Workspot, Nutanix – Frame, and Parallels.
-The upcoming new player is definitely Windows Virtual Desktop (WVD), which Microsoft announced as Control Plane Platform-As-a-Service (RDmi evolved – the future of the Remote Desktop platform) within Azure at last Ignite, 2018.
+The upcoming new player is definitely Azure Virtual Desktop (AVD), which Microsoft announced as Control Plane Platform-As-a-Service (RDmi evolved – the future of the Remote Desktop platform) within Azure at last Ignite, 2018.

-Citrix already announced a Hosted Shared Desktop solution based on Windows Virtual Desktop, so Citrix will become the first official Microsoft Direct Cloud Service Provider (CSP), The first joint cloud service to be delivered is a simple, integrated “Desktop-as-a-Service” (DaaS) solution that is integrated with Microsoft Windows Virtual Desktop.
-The big advantage for Citrix is the privilege to use the WVD backplane platform as well as the new Windows 10 Enterprise – Multi-User Operating System – from your own Azure subscription as well as one subscription provided by this partnership!
+Citrix already announced a Hosted Shared Desktop solution based on Azure Virtual Desktop, so Citrix will become the first official Microsoft Direct Cloud Service Provider (CSP), The first joint cloud service to be delivered is a simple, integrated “Desktop-as-a-Service” (DaaS) solution that is integrated with Microsoft Azure Virtual Desktop.
+The big advantage for Citrix is the privilege to use the AVD backplane platform as well as the new Windows 10 Enterprise – Multi-User Operating System – from your own Azure subscription as well as one subscription provided by this partnership!
 Who’s following next?

 Furthermore, important to mention – VMware and Citrix were “and still are” always strong competitors, although during VMworld Europe – VMware released the support of Provisioning Services on their vCloud platform as Citrix Ready partner.
 Is this a new strategy, both vendors helping business with their journey to the cloud?
 See below the answer from both CTO’s of Citrix as well as VMware.
 And yes, that red like is from me, because this is the way how we need to deal with customers in the future!